 Are you properly tracking vacation time, holidays, and paid time off?
-One in three companies do not and are subject to large fines from the Department of Labor or state agencies.
-Gusto HR Basics is a free tool that can can help you manage time off requests and approvals and avoid the hassle of tedious audits.
+One in three companies doesn’t and may be subject to large fines from the Department of Labor or state agencies.
+Zoho People is a tool that can can help you accurately manage time off requests and approvals and avoid the hassle of tedious audits.
 Click here for a free demo.

 Here are some other software options that may help as well: